 Connect with your lead pastor.
 Define the cultural values.
 Filter your systems through those values.
 Communicate it.
 Repeat and protect.
 Repeat and protect.

-How has culture been developed in your context?
+How has a worship culture been developed in your context?
 How connected are you to your lead pastor’s vision?
 What do you need to work on?

-I’d love to hear more about this in the comments.
-Shall we dialogue?
+I’d love to hear more about your worship culture in the comments.